keboola/website/_about/about.md

     one big data family.
 Ready to join a bunch of amazing smart people?
   subheadline: experience you can trust
   content: At Keboola, we embrace the startup vibe of having a fast-paced, challenging,
     yet still fun environment.
-We have created a place where you can expect a steep learning curve, grow your career, be creative, and have your voice heard.
-Ready to meet the engineers, consultants, marketers, sales extraordinaires, accountants, administrators that all live for data?
-We see value in all forms of data, so come join us on our data journey.
+We have created a workplace where you can expect a steep learning curve, grow your career, be creative, and have your voice heard.
+    Ready to meet the engineers, consultants, marketers, designers, sales extraordinaires, accountants, administrators that all live for data?
+We see value in all forms of data, so come join us on our awesome data journey.
   headlinesmall: true
 - template: gallery-list
   block: gallery-list